-Bangladesh has proposed a 5% VAT on all types of ‘virtual business’ in its 2018-19 budget.
+In its 2018-19 budget Bangladesh determined that a ‘virtual business’ had to apply the 5% VAT system to their sales.
 The term ‘virtual business’ was later clarified to mean digital platforms such as Facebook, YouTube, and Google.

-In his speech unveiling the 2018-19 budget, AMA Muhith said: “With the fast development of internet technology, social media, and mobile application platform-based virtual businesses are booming.
+In his speech unveiling the 2018-19 budget, the country’s then Finance Minister, AMA Muhith, said: “With the fast development of internet technology, social media, and mobile application platform-based virtual businesses are booming.
 In order to bring these online-based virtual businesses within the tax net, a new service code has been defined as ‘Virtual Business’ on which 5 per cent VAT shall be imposed.”

-This is a significant development in Bangladesh as it marks the country’s latest attempt to tax the digitalisation of the economy.
-Back in July 2017, just days after new VAT rules were announced, the Bangladesh government reversed a decision to implement the Value Added Tax and Supplementary Duty Act, 2012.
+This was a significant development in Bangladesh as it marked the country’s first major attempt to tax the digitalisation of the economy.
+Previously, in July 2017, just days after new VAT rules were announced, the Bangladesh government reversed a decision to implement the Value Added Tax and Supplementary Duty Act, 2012.
 The reversal was due to internal pressures.